 My current solution for sharpening Fujifilm RAW files in Adobe Lightroom

 The exact opposite route.
 Detail to 0.

-Now, the result still varies from image to image and can still produce some artifacts but a lot less noticeable (in my tests).
-The overall result looks a tad softer than with the previous method (see below), hence why I discarded it before.
-But when looking at the image at 100% the quality is far superior and you can still apply some local sharperning afterwards to enhance your subject.
+Now, the result still varies from image to image and can still produce some artefacts but a lot less noticeable (in my tests).
+The overall result looks a tad softer than the previous method (see below), hence why I first discarded it.
+But when looking at the image at 100%, the quality is far superior, and you can still apply some local sharpening afterwards to enhance your subject.

 Amount: 97 (to adjust per image)